gbdev/gb-asm-tutorial/src/part3/title-screen.md

 Our title screen has 3 pieces of data:

-* The "Press a to play" text
+* The "Press A to play" text
 * The title screen tile data
 * The title screen tilemap